Call us on

 0370 1500 100

-Fergal is head of the Midlands Employment team, the largest team within the national Employment & Pensions Group.
+Fergal is the national head of the Employment & Pensions Group.

 He has considerable experience across all aspects of employment law and human resources, but has a particular focus on contentious matters.
-Fergal also advises on non-contentious matters, including advising on TUPE, re-organisations, contracts of employment, directors’ service agreement agreements.
-His forte is his delivery of strategic advice at board level.
+He also advises on non-contentious matters, including advising on TUPE, re-organisations, contracts of employment, directors’ service agreement agreements.
+His forte is delivering strategic advice at board level.

 "Fergal Dowling of Irwin Mitchell demonstrates experience across the full range of employment law matters." - Chambers & Partners 2016